Skip to main content

 What Is a Media Connection?

 A Media Connection represents a network connection between VRA and an external device or service.
 The Media Server Client maintains these connections and relays live status information - such as recording state, storage usage, and transport mode - directly to your browser.
+Media Connections are managed per station and can be assigned to a specific studio.

 Supported Connection Types